 Patishapta pitha is the most traditional Bengali dessert.
-Every Bengali people loves this sweet dish and this dish is generally made in winter because fresh good quality date jaggery is available during winter.
-Some people think it is difficult to make at home, so they prefer to buy it from sweet shop.
+Every Bengali people loves this sweet dish and this dish is generally made in the winter season because fresh good quality date jaggery is available during winter.
+Some people think it is difficult to make at home, so they prefer to buy it from a sweet shop.
 But patishapta pitha recipe is not so difficult as they think.
 Anybody can make a traditional patishapta pitha very easily at home.

 Preparing of batter is most easy task but very critical because if your batter too watery or thick then that will not work.
 A smooth sticky kind of batter is great for pati shapta pitha batter.
-Rice flour, fine wheat flour and sugar are used to make smooth batter.
-You can avoid sugar in batter but if you are using sugar then use sugar powder, not that crystal sugar.
+Rice flour, fine wheat flour and sugar are used to make a smooth batter.
+You can avoid sugar in the batter but if you are using sugar then use sugar powder, not that crystal sugar.
 You can always grind crystal sugar to make sugar powder.